Indian field hockey team in Malaya and Singapore

 An Indian field hockey team toured the Federation of Malaya and the Colony of Singapore between 11 February and 10 March 1954.
 The Indian Hockey Federation XI (IHF XI) played 16 games out of which three were international fixtures.
-India won all matches played and scored a total of 121 goals.
+India won all 16 matches, scoring a total of 121 goals.
 Captain of the touring side Balbir Singh Sr. finished with most goals (44), while Susainathan scored 25 and vice-captain Randhir Singh Gentle, 14.

 Background

 The idea of inviting an India team to Malaya was first mooted in 1949 and officially expressed by G. E. N. Oehlers, then president of the Malayan Hockey Council (MHC).
 In November 1952, the MHC wrote to the Government of India inviting a team in 1954.
 It suggested that the touring side include five or six national team players and that the side play nine games in Malaya and three in Singapore.
 However, this was the second tour of Malaya by an Indian team; the first by the 1932 Los Angeles Olympics gold-winning national team that had toured the same year just before the Olympic Games.
 They played All-Malaya XI and beat them 7–0.